JakeSkelton/ising-model-MCMC/README.md

 >python setup_mcmc.py build_ext --inplace

-on the command line in the directory containing both 'markov_chain_monte_carlo.pyx' and 'setup_mcmc.py', as described in the Cython documentation https://cython.readthedocs.io/en/latest/src/userguide/source_files_and_compilation.html.
+on the command line in the directory containing both *markov_chain_monte_carlo.pyx* and *setup_mcmc.py*, as described in the Cython documentation https://cython.readthedocs.io/en/latest/src/userguide/source_files_and_compilation.html.
 Once the .pyd is created, it is imported by Python programs just like a module of pure Python.

-If all else fails and the .pyx cannot be compiled, I suppose one could remove all Cython-specific syntax in 'markov_chain_monte_carlo.pyx' and save it as a .py, but it will run about 100x slower.
+If all else fails and the .pyx cannot be compiled, I suppose one could remove all Cython-specific syntax in *markov_chain_monte_carlo.pyx* and save it as a .py, but it will run about 100x slower.